tomwhartung/jmws_accoutrements/doc/devops/cms_github_strategy.md

-## Jmws Content Management Github Repo Strategy
+# Jmws Github Repo Strategy
+How to keep Jmws extensions and CMS core code in separate github repos and different directory trees.

+Includes instructions on how to use the Jmws `ln_*_customizations` scripts to link the extensions into the core code.

 ## Overview
 This describes the source code development, maintenance, and deployment strategy used by JooMoo WebSites LLC.